unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for subjects, see the Subject page
+* If you want to see the full guidelines for subjects, see the :doc:`Subject </fields/subject>`page
-* For more information about where to find subject(s) on an object, see Where Can the Subject Information be Found?
+* For more information about where to find subject(s) on an object, see :ref:`Where Can the Subject Information be Found? <subject-sources>`
-* For additional guidelines regarding all subjects and keywords (including instructions by subject type), see How Should the Subject be Filled in?
+* For additional guidelines regarding all subjects and keywords (including instructions by subject type), see :ref:`How Should the Subject be Filled in? <subject-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <subject-examples>`
-* For a list of useful links for subjects, see the Resources section
+* For a list of useful links for subjects, see the :ref:`Resources <subject-resources>` section

 ####